Key Indicators in a Brain CT Scan

 Presence of Hemorrhage or Clots

-One of the most critical indicators in a brain CT scan is the presence of hemorrhage or blood clots, which typically appear as bright white areas.
+One of the most critical indicators, particularly in cases like epidural hematoma, is the presence of hemorrhage or blood clots, which typically appear as bright white areas.

 Brain Swelling or Edema